-The Cruncher layout has been modified for the 2020-21 academic year.
-The AA Degree Year and Term have been removed.
+NOTE: The Cruncher layout has not been modified for the 2021-22 academic year.

-Data that is entered only in the first year an eligible CBS student files a FAFSA or WASFA SSN 9-digit number LastName Up to 75 characters FirstName Up to 50 characters HSGradYear 4-digit number - estimated by CBS application or OSPI data OR Unknown HSRequirementsMet Yes - Confirmed HS graduation requirements met Likely - Preliminary OSPI data indicates likelihood of meeting requirements Unknown - WSAC doesn't know if HS requirements have been met Unlikely - Preliminary OSPI data indicates meeting HS req. unlikely No - Confirmed HS graduation requirements not met Data tl nat will continue to be updated for all CBS students OKtoAward Yes - Student is likely to meet or has met CBS eligibility requirements No - Student's HS GPA is below 2.0 or has not met other CBS requirements Verify - WSAC doesn't have information to say Yes or No OKtoPay Yes - Student confirmed to have met all HS graduation requirements No - Student did not meet program requirements EnrollmentDeadlineMet Yes - Student enrolled in college within one year of HS graduation No - Student does not appear to have enrolled in college within one year of HS. n/a - One year has not passed since graduation FiveYearEligibilityWindowOpe n Yes - Student is within the 5-year eligibility window No - The student's 5-year eligibility window has passed CBTermsUsed Two Decimal places (e.g. 4.25, 6.00) CBTermsRemaining Two Decimal places (e.g. 4.25, 6.00) InRepayment No - Student is not in repayment Yes - Student is in repayment LastUpdated The most recent date that any of the columns have been changed Date format: d/m/yyyy h:m:s [AM PM]

-^{}In some instances, college financial aid staff may override, please see following section for High School Requirements Met.

-^{}Information in these fields may be overridden by college financial aid staff or by WSAC staff.
+Data that is entered only in the first year an eligible CBS student files a FAFSA or WASFA SSN 9-digit number LastName Up to 75 characters FirstName Up to 50 characters HSGradYear 4-digit number - estimated by CBS application or OSPI data OR Unknown HSRequirementsMet Yes - Confirmed HS graduation requirements met Likely - Preliminary OSPI data indicates likelihood of meeting requirements Unknown - WSAC doesn't know if HS requirements have been met Unlikely - Preliminary OSPI data indicates meeting HS req. unlikely No - Confirmed HS graduation requirements not met Data t hat will continue to be updated for all CBS students OKtoAward Yes - Student is likely to meet or has met CBS eligibility requirements No - Student's HS GPA is below 2.0 or has not met other CBS requirements Verify - WSAC doesn't have information to say Yes or No OKtoPay Yes - Student confirmed to have met all HS graduation requirements No - Student did not meet program requirements EnrollmentDeadlineMet Yes - Student enrolled in college within one year of HS graduation No - Student does not appear to have enrolled in college within one year of HS. n/a - One year has not passed since graduation FiveYearEligibilityWindowOpen Yes - Student is within the 5-year eligibility window No - The student's 5-year eligibility window has passed CBTermsUsed Two Decimal places (e.g. 4.25, 6.00) CBTermsRemaining Two Decimal places (e.g. 4.25, 6.00) InRepayment InRepayment No - Student is not in repayment Yes - Student is in repayment LastUpdated The most recent date that any of the columns have been changed Date format: d/m/yyyy h:m:s [AM PM] In some instances, college financial aid staff may override, please see following section High School Requirements Met.
+Information in these fields may be overridden by college financial aid staff or by WSAC staff.
 Documentation must be kept on file by the institution that overrides to substantiate the override, and a history of the timing and source of updates is available in the Cruncher field.